CamDavidsonPilon/lifelines/docs/Examples.rst

 ################################################################
 Since the estimation of the coefficients in the Cox proportional hazard model is done using the Newton-Raphson algorithm, there is sometimes a problem with convergence.
 Here are some common symptoms and possible resolutions:

- - ``delta contains nan value(s).
+ 1. ``delta contains nan value(s).
 Convergence halted.``: First try adding ``show_progress=True`` in the ``fit`` function.
 If the values in ``delta`` grow unboundedly, it's possible the ``step_size`` is to large.
 Try setting it to a small value (0.1-0.5).

- - ``LinAlgError: Singular matrix``: This means that there is a linear combination in your dataset.
+ 2. ``LinAlgError: Singular matrix``: This means that there is a linear combination in your dataset.
 That is, a column is equal to the linear combination of 1 or more other columns.
 Try to find the relationship by looking at the correlation matrix of your dataset.

- - Some coefficients are many orders of magnitude larger than others, and the standard error of the coefficient is equally as large.
-This can be seen using the ``print_summary`` method on a fitted ``CoxPHFitter`` object.
-Look for a ``RuntimeWarning`` about variances being too small.
+ 3. Some coefficients are many orders of magnitude larger than others, and the standard error of the coefficient is equally as large. __Or__ there are nan's in the results.
+This can be seen using the ``summary`` method on a fitted ``CoxPHFitter`` object.

+    1. Look for a ``ConvergenceWarning`` about variances being too small.
 The dataset may contain a constant column, which provides no information for the regression (Cox model doesn't have a traditional "intercept" term like other regression models).
-Or, the data is completely separable, which means that there exists a covariate the completely determines whether an event occurred or not.
+    2. The data is completely separable, which means that there exists a covariate the completely determines whether an event occurred or not.
 For example, for all "death" events in the dataset, there exists a covariate that is constant amongst all of them.
+Look for a ``ConvergenceWarning`` after the ``fit`` call.
+    3. Related to above, the relationship between a covariate and the duration may be completely determined.
+For example, if the rank correlation between a covariate and the duration is very close to 1 or -1, then the log-likelihood can be increased arbitrarly using just that covariate.
+Look for a ``ConvergenceWarning`` after the ``fit`` call.
-Another problem may be a colinear relationship in your dataset - see the third point below.
+    4. Another problem may be a colinear relationship in your dataset.
+See point 2. above.

- - Adding a very small ``penalizer_coef`` significantly changes the results.
+ 4. Adding a very small ``penalizer_coef`` significantly changes the results.
 This probably means that the step size is too large.
 Try decreasing it, and returning the ``penalizer_coef`` term to 0.

- - If using the ``strata`` arugment, make sure your stratification group sizes are not too small.
+ 5. If using the ``strata`` arugment, make sure your stratification group sizes are not too small.
 Try ``df.groupby(strata).size()``.